Data Forest quickstart

 Configure proxy in browser

-Set proxy in Firefox browser
+Set proxy in the Firefox browser

 1. Open a Firefox browser window.